gruntwork-io/terragrunt/docs/_docs/01_getting-started/overview.md

 What this does is set the `key` attribute of the generated `backend.tf` file to be the relative path from the `root.hcl` file to the `terragrunt.hcl` file that is being processed.

+### Migrating state

+You have to be careful when adjusting the `key` attribute of units (including when moving units around in the filesystem, if you use something like `path_relative_to_include` to drive the value of the `key` attribute) because it can result in state being stored in a different location in the remote backend.

+There's native tooling in OpenTofu/Terraform to support these procedures, but you want to be confident you know what you're doing when you run them.
+By default, Terragrunt will provision a remote backend that uses versioning, so you can always roll back to a previous state if you need to.

 ```bash
 # First, we'll migrate state to the new location
 $ terragrunt init -migrate-state